 If one says to the intended recipient, "Let you and the donkey acquire this gift," the recipient gets half (Rav Nachman), nothing (Rav Hamnuna), or all (Rav Sheshet).

 Rav Sheshet's proof: if one separates the tithe from a vegetable with a bitter interior, he must add to his tithe from a sweet section.
-The sweet part is “you,” the bitter part is “the donkey,” and since the tithe took effect, we see that the recipient gets all.
+The sweet part is "you," and the bitter part is "the donkey," and since the tithe took effect, we see that the recipient gets all.

 Talmud argues for Rav Sheshet: A man betrothed five women jointly with one basket of figs, and the Sages said that two sisters were not betrothed.
 This is the case of "you" - the three eligible women and "the donkey" - two sisters who are not eligible – and he got all he could get.